DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 return
 ```

-Note that `true` and `false` might appear to be keywords, but they are technically boolean literals
+Note that `true` and `false` might appear to be keywords, but they are technically Boolean literals:

 ```
 true false